brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

         The resulting numeric value of the log-density.

-.. function:: unlist(d::AbstractDependent, x)
+.. function:: unlist(d::AbstractDependent, transform::Bool=false)
+              unlist(d::AbstractDependent, x::Real, transform::Bool=false)
+              unlist(d::AbstractDependent, x::AbstractArray, transform::Bool=false)
-              relist(d::AbstractDependent, x)
+              relist(d::AbstractDependent, x::AbstractArray, transform::Bool=false)

-    Extract (unlist) values from a node, or re-assemble (relist) values to be put into a node.
-In this generic method, all values are extracted/re-assembled.
+    Extract (unlist) node values to a vector, or re-assemble (relist) values to be put into a node.
+In this generic method, all values are listed.
 The methods are used internally for the extraction of unique stochastic node values to sample, and can be redefined to implement different behaviors for ``AbstractDependent`` subtypes.

     **Arguments**

-        * ``d`` : a node to unlist or relist.
+        * ``d`` : a node for which to unlist or relist values.
         * ``x`` : values to be listed.
+If not specified, the node values are used.
+        * ``transform`` : whether to apply a link or inverse-link transformation to the values.
+In this generic method, transformations are defined to be the identity function.

     **Value**

-        Returns ``x`` unmodified.
+        Returns an object of unmodified ``x`` values.

 .. index:: Logical Types